joergboe/testframework/doc/manpage.md

 Variables with the prefix TT_, TTRO_, TTP_ or TTPN_ are treated as global definitions and they are exported from Test Collection to Test Suite and from Test Suite to Test Case.

-In the script code section, variables and properties can be assigned with function setVar '<name>' "<value>".
+In the script code section, variables and properties can be assigned with function setVar 'name' "value".

 ## Property Variables
 Property variables are not changed once they have been defined.
 Re-definition of property variables will be ignored.